mercanca/spart/README.md

 		containing that GRES.

  **-i** the info about the groups, accounts, QOSs, and queues will be shown.

+ **-t**	the time info will be shown at DAY-HR:MN format, instead of verbal format.

  **-l**	all posible columns will be shown, except the federated clusters column.